Anchorsify/Anchorsify.github.io/_projects/Suiton.md

  - Requires: 16 gallons of water
  - Tags: Area of Effect, Environmental

 Effects: This imposes a -3 Visibility Penalty to everyone in the area, which increases by 1 per 10 IC it's maintained, to a maximum penalty of -6.
-So long as you maintain its upkeep, if its Visibility Penalty is ever reduced by effect, it will return at a rate of 1 per 10 IC; effects which would remove it entirely (such as Kitakaze) do, still, remove it.
+So long as you maintain its upkeep, if its Visibility Penalty is ever reduced by effect, it will return at the same rate; effects which would remove it entirely (such as Kitakaze) do, still, remove it.
 The gallons of water used in this technique are considered removed from the battlefield while its Upkeep is maintained (and can not be used for other techniques until its visibility penalty goes away), and when this technique ends, only half of its gallons are added back to the battlefield (the other half is simply destroyed).
 The area is centered on you, and moves with you.

-If this technique has its visibility penalty reduced by other jutsu (such as by the E-rank Fuuton, Cleansing Winds) then it regains 1 point of its penalty every 5 IC that pass, so long as you maintain its Upkeep.
-On the other hand, effects which remove it entirely (such as the A-rank Fuuton, The North Wind) will, indeed, remove it (and end the Upkeep automatically).
-If this technique ends because you stop paying the Upkeep, its Visibility Penalty lowers by 1 per 5 IC which pass.

 #### --( Mizutamari no Jutsu - Pool of Water Technique )--
 A moderately advanced technique is the appropriately named water-walking technique; molding chakra below one's feet to 'stand' on patches of water without any actual expenditure of energy, and, once it's perfected, only minimal concentration.
 This technique builds upon that concept, creating a 'cushion' of static, almost-solid water beneath each foot that the ninja stands on to avoid direct contact with the ground.